nowo-tech/ComposerUpdateHelper/docs/UPGRADING.md

 #### Fixed
 - **Script auto-update**: The `generate-composer-require.sh` script is now automatically updated when you run `composer update`
-  - Previously, the script was only installed on first installation
+  - Previously, the script was only installed on first installation (`composer install`)
-  - Now, the script is compared using MD5 hash and updated if content differs
+  - Now, the script is compared using MD5 hash and updated if content differs on both `composer install` and `composer update`
   - This ensures you always have the latest version of the script

 #### Migration Notes